Pawpaw

 When: late summer

-Pawpaw tree.
+Pawpaw fruit on tree.

 Close-up of Pawpaw flowers.
 They smell like spoiled met to attract flies as pollinators.